RasaHQ/rasa/docs/core/knowledge-bases.rst

    We wrote a `blog post <https://blog.rasa.com/set-up-a-knowledge-base-to-encode-domain-knowledge-for-rasa/>`_ that explains how you can set up your own knowledge base.

-As soon as you defined your knowledge base, you can actually create the ``ActionQueryKnowledgeBase``.
+As soon as you defined your knowledge base, you can actually create your custom action that inherits ``ActionQueryKnowledgeBase``.

 .. code-block:: python